 South Portland Neighborhood Association

-The Portland Marathon presented by OHSU will take place on Sunday, October 6, 2019.
+The Portland Marathon will take place on Sunday, Oct.
+1, 2023.
 The static map shows the race route in and around your neighborhood.
 Continue to scroll down to see an interactive map of the entire route.
 As a rule of thumb it will not be possible to drive across the streets used for the race until the last runner has passed the location and the traffic control devices have been removed.

 Route Description In Your Neighborhood